Payliance Solutions: ACH with Real-time Account Validation, RCC, and Card Verify

 How the SDLR Affects ACH Return Rate Management

-• Limiting Multiple Payment Attempts
+- Limiting Multiple Payment Attempts

 Under the new two-payment rule, the current practice of making multiple ACH attempts to collect loan repayments will be restricted.
 This will directly impact lenders’ ability to rely on ACH to retry payments after a failed transaction.
 Lenders can no longer make three attempts without borrower consent, so collecting payments efficiently within the first two attempts is critical.
-Lenders will need to focus on minimizing failed payment attempts.
+Lenders will need to focus on minimizing failed payment attempts. - Increased Need for Borrower Communication

 With the new rule, lenders must obtain explicit consent from borrowers to make additional payment attempts after two failures.
 This emphasizes proactive communication with borrowers, ensuring that they understand the repayment terms and are informed of any failed attempts quickly.
-Payliance’s Loan Repayment Mobile Service can help engage with your customers and drive payment activity.
+Payliance’s Loan Repayment Mobile Service can help engage with your customers and drive payment activity. - Real-Time Validation to Reduce Failed Payments

 To comply with the SDLR and avoid the need for multiple attempts, lenders should leverage real-time account validation and fraud detection to minimize the likelihood of a failed payment.
 Payliance’s ACH solution helps lenders validate borrower account details before initiating a payment, reducing the risk of non-sufficient funds (NSF) and improving repayment success within the first two attempts.